The Complete Checklist for Long-Distance Moving

 Before you get into the details, it is important to know that a long distance move requires more planning than a local move.
 You'll need to do more than just the usual moving tasks like packing and organizing.
 You will also have to coordinate with service providers and adapt to a different environment.
 Our complete checklist is a great tool to ensure you've covered all aspects of your move.

-Understanding Long Distance Moving
+Understanding Long-Distance Moving

 Moving long distance means moving your possessions across state borders or across the nation.
 Local moves are usually simpler and faster than long-distance moves.
 A long-distance relocation requires careful planning and knowledge of the process.